-The SENCO is responsible for:
+The SENCo is responsible for:

-- Having an impact on raising standards of achievement for across the whole school. - Overseeing the day- to- day operation of the SEND policy, Local Offer and SEN Information report. - Keeping an up to date SEN register and provision map. - Monitoring the quality of teaching and learning (work, planning, lessons) to ensure that these are appropriate for SEND pupils - Monitoring the progress and development of SEND pupils and keeping these records up to date, using the graduated approach. - Monitoring the overall effectiveness of specific interventions and advising on new ones. - Regularly reviewing how expertise and resources are used, maintaining the availability of high- quality resources. - Advising on the school budget. - Supporting the class teacher in any further assessments. - Maintaining an overview of current trends and developments within SEN - Providing specific support, training and guidance for other teachers and staff.
+- Having an impact on raising standards of achievement for across the whole school. - Overseeing the day-to-day operation of the SEND policy, Local Offer and SEND Information report. - Keeping an up to date SEND register and provision map. - Monitoring the quality of teaching and learning (work, planning, lessons) to ensure that these are appropriate for pupils with SEND - Monitoring the progress and development of pupils with SEND and keeping these records up to date, using the graduated approach. - Monitoring the overall effectiveness of specific interventions and advising on new ones. - Regularly reviewing how expertise and resources are used, maintaining the availability of high-quality resources. - Advising on the school budget. - Supporting class teachers in any further assessments. - Maintaining an overview of current trends and developments within SEND - Providing specific support, training and guidance for other teachers and staff. - Ensuring parents and pupils are actively involved in decision- making.

-- Ensuring parents and pupils are actively involved in decision- making. - Being the point of contact for parents (of pupils with SEND), other Educational Settings and external professionals. - Meeting with SEN Governor, Head teacher/ leadership team, class teachers and support staff.
+- Being a key point of contact for parents (of pupils with SEND, or those who may have SEND), other Educational Settings and external professionals. - Meeting with SEND Link Governor, Headteacher/ leadership team, class teachers and support staff.

-The teachers are responsible for:
+The Teachers are responsible for:

-- Being accountable for the progress and development of all pupils in their class. - High quality teaching including differentiation to enable all including SEND children to reach their full potential. - Tracking progress of pupils in their class by monitoring and analysing data for SEND pupils using the cycle of 'assess, plan, do, review'. - Raising SEND concerns with the SENCo and/or a member of the Senior Leadership Team - Writing and reviewing Graduated Approach Plans (GAP) and Support and Achievement Plans (SAP) for the pupils in their class - Taking up training and learning opportunities. - Liaising with the SENCo, support staff and parents about SEND children.
+- Being accountable for the progress and development of all pupils in their class. - High quality teaching, including differentiation, to enable all children including those with SEND to reach their full potential. - Tracking progress of pupils in their class by monitoring and analysing data for pupils with SEND using the cycle of 'assess, plan, do, review.' - Raising SEND concerns with the SENCo and/or a member of the Senior Leadership Team - Writing and reviewing Graduated Approach Plans (GAP) and Support and Achievement Plans (SAP) for the pupils in their class (in liaison with the SENCo where needed) - Taking up training and learning opportunities - Liaising with the SENCo, support staff, parents and professionals about children with SEND.